keeema/bobril-samples/articles/02_bobril-bobflux.md

 - If not, then we will return the original instance of the state.
 - If yes, then we will create a shallow copy of the state and return the modified copy.

 Bobflux follows the principles of **immutability** to keep the best performance.
 It compares an input state with an output state and if it is different, then it calls b.invalidate to re-render the view.
 It is necessary to take care about the copied object properties.
 If there is some referencial object like an array todos in the addTodo action, it has to be copied as well.
-Composing the Page with bobflux Now, we have everything prepared to be used on the page of the todo application.
+Composing the Page with bobflux now, we have everything  prepared to be used on the page of the todo application.
 So let's change the _src/mainPage.ts_ to look like this:
 ``` javascript
 import * as b from 'bobril';
 import * as flux from 'bobflux';